build-on-aws/content/tutorials/microsoft-pki-smart-card-authentication-amazon-workspaces/index.md

 Smart card authentication is supported on Amazon Linux 2 WorkSpaces using the WSP protocol in the us-gov-west-1 region.
 To set this up, you will need to create a custom image that contains the certificates in your certificate chain.

 1. Create a temporary Linux WSP WorkSpace:
-    * _Launch a WSP WorkSpace_ for your test user and wait for it to become available.
+    * [Launch a WSP WorkSpace](https://docs.aws.amazon.com/workspaces/latest/adminguide/launch-workspace-ad-connector.html?sc_channel=el&sc_campaign=devopswave&sc_content=microsoft-pki-smart-card-authentication-amazon-workspaces&sc_geo=mult&sc_country=mult&sc_outcome=acq) for your test user and wait for it to become available.
 2. Connect to the WorkSpace using the client (requires smart card authentication being disabled on your AD Connector for this part).
 3. Configure the WorkSpace to allow users in a specific AD group of your choosing to SSH into the WorkSpaces:
-    * Follow the steps to _Grant SSH access to Amazon Linux **WorkSpaces** administrators_.
+    * Follow the steps to [Grant SSH access to Amazon Linux **WorkSpaces** administrators](https://docs.aws.amazon.com/workspaces/latest/adminguide/manage_linux_workspace.html#linux_ssh?sc_channel=el&sc_campaign=devopswave&sc_content=microsoft-pki-smart-card-authentication-amazon-workspaces&sc_geo=mult&sc_country=mult&sc_outcome=acq).
-    * Adjust the security group attached to your WorkSpaces to _allow SSH from desired IPs._
+    * Adjust the security group attached to your WorkSpaces to [allow SSH from desired IPs.](https://docs.aws.amazon.com/workspaces/latest/adminguide/connect-to-linux-workspaces-with-ssh.html#enable-ssh-directory-level-access-linux-workspaces?sc_channel=el&sc_campaign=devopswave&sc_content=microsoft-pki-smart-card-authentication-amazon-workspaces&sc_geo=mult&sc_country=mult&sc_outcome=acq)
 4. From a Windows computer in your AD environment, export ALL of the certificates in your certificate chain in DER format (not including the user certificate).
 You can do this using **certmgr.msc** from any AD-joined Windows computer in your environment.
 5. Use PowerShell from one of your Windows computers in your AD environment (e.g. MGMT instance) to copy the certificates onto the WorkSpace using SCP: